-Bronte Creek Provincial Park in Oakville is one of the 340 Ontario Provincial parks, and we are so lucky to have it so close by.
-We visit multiple times a year and many times each season because there’s always something fantastic to do at Bronte Creek.
+Bronte Creek Provincial Park in Oakville is just one of the 340 Ontario Parks.
+We visit multiple times a year in every season because there’s always something fantastic to do at Bronte Creek.
 Here are some highlights of what you can expect when you visit.

 The Children’s Play Barn